aryamann04/Economics/README.md

 # Empricial Macroeconomics

-The following projects are assignments associated with the Advanced Macroeconomics class at NYU.
+The following projects are assignments associated with Professor Simon Gilchrist's Advanced Macroeconomics (ECON-UA 367) class at NYU.
 **Important**: The markdown files do not show the tables and plots, which can be accessed by downloading the respective knitted pdfs here.

 ## Homework 6 [(download pdf)](https://github.com/aryamann04/Economics/files/14831042/AdvancedMacroHW6.pdf)